stacks-network/sbtc-docs/src/tutorial.md

 If you prefer to use testnet, you should be able to follow along with a few tweaks that we'll cover along the way.

-So, before going any further, make sure you have sBTC set up locally by following the [Get Started on DevNet guide](./sbtc-releases/sbtc-dev/get-started-on-devnet.md).
+So, before going any further, make sure you have sBTC set up locally by following the [Local environment setup guide](./sbtc-releases/sbtc-dev/get-started-on-devnet.md).

 Once you're all set up, it's time to start building!